isabella232/airavata-docs/index.md

 The Installation section of the documentation applies to on-premise installation of Apache Airavata.

 If you are interested to rather use a hosted version, you can contact a downstream project <a href="http://scigap.org/" target="_blank">Science Gateways Platform as a Service (SciGaP)</a>.
-SciGaP runs Apache Airavata as platform services.
+<br>SciGaP runs Apache Airavata as platform services.